uscensusbureau/the-opportunity-project/pages/get-involved/get-involved.md

 # full span, top of page section
 hero:
   text: Ready to Solve the Nation’s Greatest Challenges?
-  subtext: Join our community of innovators working to turn federal open data into technologies that solve real-world problems for people across the country.
+  subtext: Join our community of innovators using government data to build digital tools with, by, and for the people.
+We offer ongoing opportunities to connect to The Opportunity Project throughout the year.

 # connecting-banner-with-subheader-inverse.html
 banner-subheader-inverse: